dyte-io/html-samples/samples/background-transformer-ui/README.md

-# Simple Background Transformer sample
+# Background Transformer UI sample

 This sample showcases how you can modify your background while in a Dyte video call with the